INSPIRE-MIF/gp-data-service-linking-simplification/proposals/JRC/ds-linking-simplification-good-practice.md

 ### Requirement: \<srv:operatesOn\> element

--- NOTE: THIS REQUIREMENT IS A DUPLICATE (although not eaxctly) of requirement metadata/2.0/req/sds/coupled-resource from the TG metadata --
+-- NOTE: THIS REQUIREMENT IS A DUPLICATE (although not eaxctly) of TG Requirement 3.6: metadata/2.0/req/sds/coupled-resource from the TG metadata:

+Links pointing to the online metadata descriptions of data sets provided by the described service shall be given using srv:operatesOn element.

+The multiplicity of this element is 0..n.

+This property shall be implemented by reference.
+The xlink:href attribute of each of the srv:operatesOn elements shall contain a URI pointing to the gmd:MD_DataIdentification element of the metadata record of the provided the data set or data set series.

+--

 | **Requirement** | **/req/coupled-resource-operateson-locator** |
 | --- | --- |